JoelHayward/Sitecore-Practice-Quiz/README.md

 # Sitecore Practice Quiz

 This is a simple GUI application built with Python and tkinter that serves as a practice quiz for Sitecore, a popular content management system.
+This is by no means the ultimate practice, but you can edit the questions, add or remove questions.

+If yo make the application better, let me know! 😊

 ## Features